lisatshona/Intro-to-HTML-CSS/README.md

 **Week 1**

 HTML is a markup language used to create web pages.
 Hypertext defines the links between the web pages.
 HTML is core to front-end development work.
 HTML can be created using any text editor.
 It uses tags to structures the Web pages.
 Tags are used to indicate the title and the body.
 It has it's elements, these elements can be nested within other the elements.
-The elememnts can also have attributes.
+The elements can also have attributes.
 HTML is used for developing fundamentals about web programming.
 Each opened tag should be closed at the end.
 The language uses tags to define manipulation that has been done on the text.